 The Georgetown Institute for Women, Peace and Security (GIWPS) team is continuing to grow!
-We are pleased to announce the addition of several senior and student positions.
+We are pleased to announce the addition of several staff positions.

 The Gender and Climate Security Policy Associate will help GIWPS to center women in all global policy and debates on climate change, particularly in conflict-affected and fragile settings.
 They will conduct high level policy analysis to track, analyze, and write on global policies and trends, and propose innovative recommendations for addressing challenges posed by the climate crisis.
 They will work closely with the GIWPS Senior Gender and Climate Security Research Fellow to collect and analyze data, evaluate the impact of existing policies and practice, and translate research findings for diverse stakeholders in ways that generate policy impact.
 They will also serve as the focal point for the Institute’s policy advocacy and engagement related to climate change.
 The ideal candidate will have substantive expertise on the gendered dimensions and impacts of climate change, particularly in conflict-affected and fragile contexts, and the corresponding policy implications and solutions for these challenges.
 The Policy Associate must be familiar with current climate security policies and debates, as well as international climate policy and diplomacy efforts, including working knowledge of the UNFCCC and COP.
 Candidates should also have working knowledge of how climate change relates to other relevant U.S. and international policy frameworks.